McMasterRS/ws_web-design-guide/interactive-ui-elements.md

 ## Speed Dials

-Material UI offers a speed `SpeedDial` component that allows developers to create a floating action button, which can display related actions.
+Material UI offers a `SpeedDial` component that allows developers to create a floating action button, which can display related actions.
 The `SpeedDial` component is often used to group action that manipulate the state of an object e.g., "edit", "delete", and "save".
-We will now learn how to create a styled `SpeedDial` component that adheres to McMaster Branding Standards.
+We will now learn how to create a styled `SpeedDial` component that adheres to the McMaster Branding Standards.

 Create a `MacSpeedDial.tsx` file in the `components/MacComponents` directory and add the following lines of code to it:
 ```